- Introduction to Hydroponic Growing | Article | Johnny's Selected Seeds

 - Hydroponic & Container Basil Guide | Printable 4-pp Brochure (PDF)

-The term hydroponics refers to the practice of growing crops without soil, with the plants receiving their nourishment from water instead.
-In contrast to soil-based agriculture, where the plants are fed by extracting nutrients from the soil, the roots of hydroponically grown plants are bathed in a complete liquid plant food that contains all the nutrients the plants need.
+The term hydroponics refers to the practice of growing crops without soil.
+In contrast to soil-based agriculture, where the plants feed by extracting nutrients from the soil, the roots of hydroponically grown plants are bathed in a complete liquid plant food that contains the essential nutrients.

-In place of soil, some hydro systems use a medium to anchor the plants, such as rockwool, coconut fibers (known as coir), or perlite.
+In place of soil, some hydro systems employ a soilless medium such as rockwool, coconut fibers (coir), or clay pellets to anchor the plants.
 Other systems contain no solid growing medium, with the roots bathing directly in the liquid.
 The common thread tying all hydro systems together is that the plants are receiving fertility from the nutrient solution, rather than soil.

-Most hydroponic systems today are housed under cover, principally in greenhouses.
-Without the absorptive and buffering effects of soil, rainfall would tend to dilute the nutrient solution and throw hydro systems out of adjustment.
+Most hydroponic systems are housed under cover, primarily in greenhouses, to allow maximum control over the growing environment.
+Without the absorptive and buffering effects of soil, any precipitation that falls on an uncovered system would alter the nutrient solution conductivity, throwing the system off balance.
 Of the hydro systems that are set up outdoors, most are located in arid parts of the world.

 1 • Types of Hydroponics Systems

-Hydroponic Seed-Starting for Healthy Hydroponic Seedlings • How to Begin What to Monitor & Why…
+Hydroponic Seed-Starting for Healthy Hydroponic Seedlings • How to Begin, What to Monitor & Why • Article

-For an overview of common growing media options; how plugs differ from soilless mix in hydroponic production; monitoring salt buildup in different types of media; and maintaining medium hygiene, read:
+For an overview of common growing media options; how plugs differ from soilless mix in hydroponic production; monitoring salt buildup in different types of media; and maintaining medium hygiene, see:

 Between commercially manufactured and homemade hydroponic systems, the equipment can be configured in many different ways, but most hydro systems used to grow food crops fall into two main camps: those that do include a solid growing medium (also known as substrate hydro systems) in place of soil, and those that do not (also known as liquid hydro systems).

-Regardless of the type of hydroponic system, seeds are usually sown in soilless plugs that are designed to hold the growing plant for the entire cropping cycle.
+Regardless of the type of hydroponic system, seeds are usually sown in soilless plugs or mats designed to secure the growing plant for the entire cropping cycle.
 The seeds of long-season fruiting crops are usually sown into small plugs that fit into a larger block, usually a 4" (10cm) cube, to allow the seedling to grow larger before being transplanted into the production greenhouse.

-Shorter-cycle crops, such as lettuce and greens, are usually transplanted into the growing system in the original plug without being potted-on to the larger block.
-The most common materials used for propagation plugs and blocks are coir, rockwool, or inert foam, such as Oasis cubes.
+Shorter-cycle crops, such as lettuce and greens, are usually transplanted into the growing system in their original plug without being potted-on to the larger block.
+The most common materials used for propagation plugs, blocks, and mats are coir, rockwool, or inert foam, such as Oasis cubes.

 Hydroponic systems where the roots bathe directly in nutrient solution, without any type of solid soil substitute securing the plants, are known as liquid hydro systems.
-There are three main types:
+There are many ways to design a liquid hydro system; these are the 3 basic types:

 - Nutrient Film Technique (NFT)

-NFT systems use long gutters or troughs to hold the plants as they grow.
-Typically, there is a top on the gutter, with holes where the plants are placed.
-The roots grow in the gutters without any medium other than a small plug holding the plant.
+The most common hydroponic system used today, NFT systems use long gutters or troughs to hold the plants as they grow.
+Typically, there is a cover lying overtop the gutter, with holes in which the plants are nested.
+The roots grow in the gutters without any medium other than a small plug securing the plant in place.
 Nutrient solution is piped in at the top of the gutter, flows down, and drains at the bottom of the channel.
 The nutrient film refers to the thin layer of nutrient solution present in the channel where the roots grow.
+An air pump and air stone are often used to aerate the nutrient solution and increase the supply of oxygen to the roots.

 - Deep-Water Culture (DWC)

-Another common method of hydroponic production that does not involve a solid growing medium, deep-water culture involves growing crops in standing nutrient solution, with the roots dangling in the solution.
-Instead of channels, crops grow in tubs or basins, with the plants commonly anchored in floating rafts, with no medium other than the plugs holding the plants.
+Deep water culture involves growing crops in standing nutrient solution, with their roots dangling in the solution.
+Instead of channels, crops grow in tubs or basins, with the plants commonly anchored in floating rafts, with no medium other than the plugs securing the plants in place.
+Because the roots are submerged, it's critical to provide them with oxygen, typically by means of an air pump and air stone within the reservoir.

-Hydro systems using a solid medium can be divided broadly into two main types: container culture and slab culture.
-The medium holding the plant in hydro systems can be composed of a wide range of inert materials, including rockwool, coir, hemp, sand, perlite, sawdust, wood chips, or others.
+Hydro systems that include growing media can be divided broadly into container culture and slab culture.
+The medium holding the plant in hydro systems can be composed of a wide range of materials, including rockwool, coir, hemp, sand, perlite, sawdust, wood chips, or others.

 - Container Culture